Please complete an application to register as an overseas voter if you fulfil one of the following requirements:

 - You were registered to vote in the UK, within the last 15 years, or

-- (if you were under 18 whilst living in the UK) Your parent or guardian had an entry on the Electoral Register, in respect of a UK address in which you were also residing, within the last 15 years.
+- (if you were under 18 whilst living in the UK) Your parent/guardian was registered to vote in the UK, within the last 15 years.

 What happens after I submit my application?

 Your application will be automatically acknowledged by email and this will include a reference number.

 We will process your application and we will send an email or written letter of confirmation if your application has been successful.

 If your application is unsuccessful, we will write to you with details on how you can resolve this.

 How do I vote if I live abroad?